DevPulseHQ/channels-cli/README.md

 ## Installation

-Visit channels.devpulsehq.com for more information on how to set this up.
+Visit [https://channels.devpulsehq.com] for more information on how to create local webhook channels.

 ## Usage